jeftegoes/JenkinsOverviewCommandsAndTests/README.md

 # Reporting

 # Backup

+# Multibranch pipeline
+- The Multibranch Pipeline project type enables implement different Jenkinsfile for different branches of the same project.
+In a Multibranch Pipeline project, Jenkins automatically discovers, manages and executes Pipelines for branches which contain a Jenkinsfile in source control.

+# Nodes

 # Jenkins Pipeline check-in pipeline in Git
 1. Create a repo into github private or public, with name Jenkinsfile with respective pipeline